Salt changes things.

 PRAYER: Dear Jesus, salt changes things, and your promise of forgiveness changes me.
 Receive my commitment to accept the change you desire in me.
 Make my sacrifice to you as loving as your sacrifice to me.
 Amen.

 FURTHER MEDITATION: If Jesus’ commitment to you doesn’t change you, then it’s like salt that loses its saltiness.
 Read Matthew 5:13-16.
 What do you need Jesus to change in you so that you can better “season” others?
 Read Mark 9:50.
 What do you need Jesus to change in you so that you can better live at peace with others?
-Pray about this over the weekend.
+Pray about this over the week ahead.